zeek/zeek-docs/scripts/base/frameworks/netcontrol/plugins/acld.zeek.rst

    by the plugin.

-   :p: Current plugin state.
+   :param p: Current plugin state.

-   :r: The rule to be inserted or removed.
+   :param r: The rule to be inserted or removed.

-   :ar: The acld rule to be inserted or removed.
+   :param ar: The acld rule to be inserted or removed.

 Functions
 #########